You’ll help aircrew stay healthy and be on call to work with RAF and civilian emergency response teams.

 Qualifications you need

-2 GCSE/SCEs at Grade C/2 minimum or equivalent in English language and maths.
+2 GCSE/SCEs at Grade C/2 minimum or 2 SNEs at Grade 5 or equivalent, in English Language and Maths.

 Qualifications you can gain